-There are many reasons that you might want to solicit Yale cosponsors for your event.
+There are many reasons that you might want to solicit cosponsors for your event.
 First, your event may be so large that it would not be possible or responsible for your organization to bear the financial burden of the event alone.
 Here, it makes sense for an organization to seek co-sponsorship as a way of mitigating risk.
-Spring Fling is a good example of such an event: the residential college councils, the Freshman Class Council and the Yale Student Environmental Coalition all have contributed funds and labor to this campus-wide concert.

 At other times, the specific nature of these events or organizations makes it such that other undergraduate organizations have a direct and obvious link.
-In this case co-sponsorship adds increased legitimacy to the event or to the coalition of organizations.
+In this case cosponsorship adds increased legitimacy to the event or to the coalition of organizations.
 WYBC, as a cosponsor of Spring Fling, makes sense "event-wise"; if the concert is broadcast over the radio, the Yale College Council has a chance to land a better band and to solicit additional corporate sponsors for the event.
-Safety-Net is an example of "coalition-co-sponsorship"; these groups, with the common and over-arching theme of student-health, have joined to form a coalition through which they can advertise one another services, run freshman orientation sessions, share advisors and other limited resources and meet together with Yale administrators.
+Safety-Net is an example of "coalition cosponsorship"; these groups, with the common and over-arching theme of student health, have joined to form a coalition through which they can advertise one another's services, run freshman orientation sessions, share advisors and other limited resources and meet together with Yale administrators.

 Third, a group might not have the labor pool necessary to sponsor an event.
-In this case, the organization would seek the co-sponsorship of the event with the specific intent of receiving help in setting up, decorations, postering, etc. The Freshman Class Council's help with Winter Ball is a good example of this.
+In this case, the organization would seek the co-sponsorship of the event with the specific intent of receiving help in setting up, decorations, postering, etc.

-Next, co-sponsorship with a number of organizations lends a sense of validity to some events.
-In the case of an activist rally, co-sponsorship unites groups with a common spirit to seek progressive reforms.
+Next, cosponsorship with a number of organizations lends a sense of validity to some events.
+In the case of an activist rally, cosponsorship unites groups with a common spirit to seek progressive reforms.
 Working together, these groups effectively voice student concerns and positively influence administrative policies.
-A particularly powerful example of this is the issue of financial aid reform which a partnership of the Committee for Financial Aid Reform, the Yale College Council, Cultural Houses and the Women's Center were able to inspire changes to Yale's financial aid policies.
+A particularly powerful example of this was the issue of financial aid reform: a few years ago, a partnership entitled the Committee for Financial Aid Reform, which was led by the Yale College Council, the Cultural Houses and the Women's Center, was able to inspire changes to Yale's financial aid policies.

 Finally, if your organization is seeking to host a new or non-traditional event for your organization, cooperation with other undergraduate organizations helps you in your planning stages.
 The ideas and approaches of the other organization might offer you the perspective you need to make your project a success.
-In this case, co-sponsorship also helps to increase the "word of mouth effect" as well as decreasing the financial risks of hosting a new and "untested" activity.
+In this case, cosponsorship also helps to increase the "word of mouth effect" as well as decreasing the financial risks of hosting a new and "untested" activity.

-The Costs and Benefits of Co-sponsorship and Cooperation
+The Costs and Benefits of Cosponsorship and Cooperation

-There are many costs and benefits for each co-sponsorship arrangement and it is important that you and your organization understand them completely before seeking/promising cooperation.
-While the benefits will often outweigh the costs of co-sponsorship, your organization should understand that there are potential pitfalls to this partnership.
+There are many costs and benefits for each cosponsorship arrangement and it is important that you and your organization understand them completely before seeking/promising cooperation.
+While the benefits will often outweigh the costs of cosponsorship, your organization should understand that there are potential pitfalls to this partnership.
 For example, sharing the financial risks may be appealing, while sharing the profits may be a source of controversy.
-It is an inherent truth that the more people that are involved with any event, the more deliberative and less decisive the decision-making-process will become and you might find yourself frustrated with endless debates on what type of decorations are necessary to disguise the walls in your college dining hall.
-In some cases, co-sponsorship might evolve into a situation that places the philosophies of the different groups at odds with one another.
-In these cases, it is perhaps better not to enter into a partnership with this organization; this is a realization that is best reached early in the process (a night-before-the-event-revelation is not appropriate).
+It is an inherent truth that the more people that are involved with any event, the more deliberative and less decisive the decision-making-process will become and you might find yourself frustrated with endless debates on trivial topics like what type of decorations are necessary to disguise the walls in your college dining hall.
+In some cases, cosponsorship might evolve into a situation that places the philosophies of the different groups at odds with one another.
+In these cases, it is perhaps better not to enter into a partnership with this organization; this is a realization that is best reached early in the process (a night-before-the-event-revelation is not advantageous).